Meaning of Respite Care

 What Is Caregiver Burnout?

-Caregiver burnout is when someone experiences a state of physical, psychological and emotional exhaustion after looking after a loved one for a prolonged period of time.
+Caregiver burnout is when someone experiences physical, psychological and emotional exhaustion after looking after a loved one for an extended period of time.
 Burnout occurs when the caregiver takes more responsibilities than they are capable of physically, psychologically and financially without adequate support.

 Similarly, a person may experience caregiving burnout if they have unrealistic expectations about their loved ones managing their challenges.